RolfyLl/osticket-prereqs/README.md

 <img src="https://i.imgur.com/QZIyYzb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This is Finally the part were i downlaod OsTicket system
+This is Finally the part were i downlaod OsTicket system.

+  - Extract and copy “upload” folder to c:\inetpub\wwwroot
+  - Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

+Notice they were some extensions are not enabled yet.
+For this i go back into IIS PHP Manager Click “Enable or disable an extension”

+  - Enable: php_imap.dll
+  - Enable: php_intl.dll
+  - Enable: php_opcache.dll

 </p>
 <br />